 Type of variable Flag name Flag comp.
-Type of information Values
+Type of information Values Modality label

-1 Collected via survey/interview
+Income variable F Three-digit flag: first digit Most common source or method 1 Collected via survey/interview

 2 Collected from administrative data

-Three-digit Most common 3 Deductive/logical imputation (also including top- and bottom-coding)
+3 Deductive/logical imputation (also including top- and bottom-coding)

-flag: first source or 4 Gross/net conversion
+4 Gross/net conversion

-digit method 5 Model-based imputation
+5 Model-based imputation

-U moulou 6 Donor imputation
+6 Donor imputation

 7 Not possible to establish the most common source or method

 Three-digit flag: second digit Type of collected value 1 Net of tax on income at source and social contributions

-F 2 Net of tax on income at source
+2 Net of tax on income at source

-Income 3 Net of social contributions
+3 Net of social contributions

-variable 4 Mix of different nets
+4 Mix of different nets

 5 Gross

 6 Income component(s) not taxed

 7 Mix of net and gross

 8 Unknown

 9 Not applicable (the value was not collected)

-Three-digit Three-digit flag: third Variable's 1 Filled with only contributory and means-tested components
+Three-digit flag: third digit Variable's content 1 Filled with only contributory and means-tested components

-digit Filled with mixed components
+, , 2 Filled with mixed components

-Alternative: On Alternative: One digit flag This scheme does not exist at national level
+Alternative: One digit flag -5 This scheme does not exist at national level

-Imputation fact or = collected -999999.99-999999.99
+IF Imputation factor = collected value / recorded value 100 - 999999.99- 999999.99 Collected value / Recorded value 100

-IF value / recorded value 100 If problem of dividing by 0 appears, if 'F'=-5
+If problem of dividing by 0 appears, if 'F'=-5

-Family/children related allowance (HY050G) were received during income reference period with the condition that coverage is compulsory and with the principle of social solidarity.
+Family/children related allowance (HY050G) received during income reference period with the condition that coverage is compulsory and with the principle of social solidarity.